-Health insurance is an important thing to have to make sure you are covered for any necessary health services.
-However, in some cases, you may not need to full range of coverage that most health insurance plans offer.
-If you’re a healthy person who needs a simple health insurance plan, catastrophic health insurance may be for you.
+Health insurance is crucial to providing coverage for health services should the need arise.
+However, you may not need to full range of coverage that most health insurance plans offer in some cases.
+If you're a healthy person who needs a simple health insurance plan, catastrophic health insurance may be for you.

 Catastrophic policies are stripped-down health plans with low monthly premiums and high deductibles.
-They cover emergency situations and preventative care within certain limits.
-These catastrophic health insurance plans don’t cover emergency care until you meet the deductible.
+They cover emergencies and preventative care within certain limits.
+These catastrophic health insurance plans don't cover emergency care until you meet the deductible.
 And they may only cover a certain amount of preventative care measures.

 These plans are a tier below the "bronze" and "silver" policies offered by the Health Insurance Marketplace.

-There are many people who don’t often need to see a doctor and/or have limited funds.
+Many people don't often need to see a doctor and/or have limited funds.
 They may benefit from having this form of coverage to fall back on when necessary.
 Those with chronic health issues may need to consider a more comprehensive health care plan as a catastrophic plan will likely not give you the coverage you need.

 Catastrophic health insurance is not available to everyone.
-To be eligible, you must be younger than 30 or meet the requirements for a financial hardship exemption.
+To be eligible, you must be younger than 30 or meet the financial hardship exemption requirements.
 There is an application process for the exemption to assess your financial situation.
 Those who meet certain income thresholds are eligible, as well as those who fall into the following categories:

 You are or were homeless.